C-FLEX

 Renewable Curtailment

-Variable renewables are heading toward 27% of global generation by 2030,1 yet grids lack mechanisms to absorb intermittent supply.
-Wholesale prices are crashing into negative territory across markets from Europe to South Asia.2 The clean energy exists; what is missing is intelligent demand that responds in real time.
+Variable renewables head toward 27% of global generation by 2030,2 yet grids across India, sub-Saharan Africa, and Southeast Asia lack mechanisms to absorb intermittent supply.
+Clean energy exists; intelligent demand that responds in real time does not.

 Utility Financial Stress

-India's electricity distribution companies carry roughly $82 billion in outstanding debt.3 Peak demand has surged 55% in nine years,4 with every megawatt added on the assumption that demand is passive and supply must chase it.
-The pattern repeats across sub-Saharan Africa and Southeast Asia.
+India's peak demand has surged 55% in nine years,4 with every megawatt added on the assumption that supply must chase passive demand.
+The same pattern strains grids from Lagos to Riyadh, where cooling loads drive fierce demand spikes.3

-C-FLEX is an ecosystem enabler.
-It brings together policymakers, regulators, utilities, technology innovators, demand aggregators, and consumers to make demand flexibility a recognised grid resource, an alternative to peaking capacity, and a critical enabler of renewable integration.
+C-FLEX acts as an ecosystem enabler.
+It brings together policymakers, regulators, utilities, technology innovators, demand aggregators, and consumers to make demand flexibility a recognised grid resource — an alternative to peaking capacity and a critical enabler of renewable integration.

-C-FLEX’s work is organised around six mutually reinforcing areas of intervention.
+C-FLEX organises its work around four mutually reinforcing areas of intervention.

 01